New York Cancer Hospital: Beginning

 Although he died before it opened, J. Marion Sims was much involved in the founding of the hospital.
 Sims had been president of the American Medical Association and was arguably the country's most famous physician.
 He had resigned as director of the first Woman's Hospital, which he had founded, when the hospital board forbade the admission of cervical cancer patients.

 In the summer of 1884, former President Ulysses S. Grant developed throat cancer.
 He lived in a brownstone at 3 East 66th Street, and his ensuing decline caught the attention of the nation.
 Considered incurable, as well as contagious and shameful, Grant's death the following year brought awareness of the disease.
 Although his cancer was inoperable, others were more fortunate, since the development of anesthesia in the mid-19th century had finally given doctors a surgical treatment for cancer.

 In the year of Grant's diagnosis, John Jacob Astor III, Elizabeth H. Cullum, John E. Parsons, Thomas A. Emmet, Joseph W. Drexel and other prominent New Yorkers laid the cornerstone for the New York Cancer Hospital, the country's first to devote itself exclusively to the care of cancer patients.
 Designed by Charles C. Haight and completed in 1887, the first portion of the hospital, designated solely for women, was at the southwest corner of 106th and Central Park West.
 At the dedication, Grant's physician, Fordyce Barker, said that cancer was not due to misery, to poverty, or bad sanitary surroundings, or to ignorance or to bad habits, but a disease afflicting the cultured, the wealthy and the inhabitants of salubrious localities."

 In 1890 the hospital was expanded south, and in both sections Haight designed circular wards, about 40 ft in diameter, in part to facilitate better observation by a nurse at a central desk and in part because the design offered more space between the heads of the beds.
 Ventilation was a key concern, so a duct ran up the centers of the wards to remove what was said to be intense odors caused by the disease.
 Haight worked the round wards into the exterior architecture, which he executed in deep red brick and soft brown Belleville brownstone, with great conical towers irregularly placed on the three fronts.

-The big, broad towers gave the hospital the character of a French château, like the Château de Chambord at Chambord, Loir-et-Cher, France, and made it one of the most important pieces of institutional architecture in New York even until today.
-It is widely said it would much more readily be taken for an art museum than for a hospital.
+The big, broad towers gave the hospital the character of a French château, like the Château de Chambord at Chambord, Loir-et-Cher, France.
+It is said it would much more readily be taken for an art museum than for a hospital.